wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 In addition to the common metadata, distribution metadata includes two headers containing wheel variant description:

-- `Variant-hash` is a 8-character hexadecimal number representing the variant hash.
+- `Variant-Hash` is a 8-character hexadecimal number representing the variant hash.
 It must occur exactly once, and match the value found in the filename.

-- `Variant-property` specifies a single property of the built variant, in its canonical string form (`namespace :: feature :: value`).
+- `Variant-Property` specifies a single property of the built variant, in its canonical string form (`namespace :: feature :: value`).
   This header can be repeated to specify multiple properties.
 It can also be omitted if the wheel is so-called null variant.